Sharp asymptotic of solutions to some nonlocal parabolic equations: Preliminaries

 For notational purposes it will be convenient to work with the following backward version of problem \eqref{wk}.

 We note that the former can be transformed into the latter by changing $t \to -t$.

 The corresponding extended backward parabolic operator will be denoted as

 We now state a few key auxiliary results that will be needed in the proof of our main Carleman estimate in Theorem \ref{carl1}.
-The following lemma below provides us with the appropriate Carleman weight function that is tailored for deriving an estimate of the type \eqref{care1} with the quantitative dependence on $\alpha$ as in \eqref{al}.
+The following lemma below provides us with the appropriate Carleman weight function that is tailored for deriving our main Carleman estimate \eqref{care1} with the quantitative dependence on $\alpha$ as in \eqref{al}, where the large parameter $\alpha$ is related to the order of vanishing.
 As previously mentioned in the introduction, this is one of the key observations in this work.

 \begin{lemma}[\cite{EF_2003}] Let $s\in (0, 1).$ Define Then the solution to the ordinary differential equation